soyoahn/soyoahn.github.io/_posts/2026-06-18-my-bespoke-game-dev-journey.md

 ## Three babies in a trenchcoat?
 What are you doing?

-If you've read this far, hopefully you'll understand why it's hard for me to take the time to jump on an hour call anymore.
+If you've read this far, hopefully you'll understand why it's hard for me to take the time to jump on a call anymore.
 When I'm not working, I'm either parenting, doing things to get better at my job, or recharging.
 With three kiddos, I think my mentoring and networking days are over until they're all in school.

 Until then, feel free to post your questions here and I'll try my best to answer them.
 I wish you the best of luck!
 Also, check out [GDC videos](https://www.youtube.com/@GDCFestivalofGaming) to whet your game development appetite.
 Delve into the discipline you're interested in, learn everything you can, and have fun.